 With all the air from the egg whites, this decadent chocolate mousse cake is actually quite light.
 Yet the richness of the mousse adds a dimension that makes this cake a ‘wow’ cake.

-Don’t want the raspberries and strawberries on top?
+Do you not want the raspberries and strawberries on top?
 Add more berries.
-Or use chocolate dipped pieces of orange and consider adding finely grated orange peel to the mousse.
+Or use chocolate-dipped pieces of orange and consider adding finely grated orange peel to the mousse.

 You could also use chocolate to decorate your cake.
 Just make sure that the chocolate is not too heavy as it will submerge into the mousse.